Schuch666/eva3dm/paper.md

 ### Pre-processing of model outputs:

-The function `extract_serie` extract and save time-series from model outputs (or other compatible NetCDF files, more details in the documentation) using a data.frame with name (row names) and latitude (column lat) and longitude (column lon), while the functions `extract_mean` and `extract_max_8h` extract the average or the daily maximum of 8-hour moving average and save in a new NetCDF file;
+The function `extract_serie` extract and save time-series from model outputs (or other compatible NetCDF files) using a data.frame with name (row names) and latitude (column lat) and longitude (column lon), while the functions `extract_mean` and `extract_max_8h` extract the average or the daily maximum of 8-hour moving average and save in a new NetCDF file;

 The function `wrf_rast` can be used to read model output and return a `SpatRaster` or `SpatVector` object from the model files (and compatible NetCDF files) and its counterpart `rast_to_netcdf` that converts a `SpatRaster` to an array and/or save to a existing NetCDF file;